theo-armour/2020/pages/commentaries/daniel-levitin.md

 ### Organization Principle #5: Spend only as much time on decisions, tasks, and actions as they are worth.

-* satisficing—a decision-making approach that aims for acceptable or “good enough” results, rather than the optimal solutions
+* satisficing — a decision-making approach that aims for acceptable or “good enough” results, rather than the optimal solutions
 * Don't Obsess Over Organization